mbabynames search ✿

 Solomon Griffin

-"noble and strong" (Solomon) meets "strong lord" (Griffin).
+"peaceful" (Solomon) meets "strong lord" (Griffin).
 The combination reads as complete.
 Neither name overshadows the other.
 Griffin (2 syllables) provides a firm close after the longer Solomon.

 Solomon Julian